context-hub/docs/docs/mcp/prompts.md

 ### Prompts Tools

-- `prompts.list`: List all available prompts defined in the configuration
+- `prompts-list`: List all available prompts defined in the configuration
-- `prompts.get`: Get a specific prompt by ID
+- `prompt-get`: Get a specific prompt by ID

 ## Example Usage

 Here's how LLM might use prompts during a conversation:

 1. **Listing available prompts**:
-   Claude can request a list of all available prompts to discover what templates are available.
+   LLM can request a list of all available prompts to discover what templates are available.

 2. **Using a prompt with arguments**:
-   Claude can request a specific prompt with arguments, which will return the prompt messages with variables substituted.
+   LLM can request a specific prompt with arguments, which will return the prompt messages with variables substituted.

 3. **Custom workflows**: